pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 The final binary artefact produced for Android distrobution uses this same directory convention.
-A "binary" on Android is an APK (Android Application Package) bundle; this is effectibely a ZIP file with known metadata and structure; internally, there are subfolders for each supported CPU architecture.
+A "binary" on Android is an APK (Android Application Package) bundle; this is effectively a ZIP file with known metadata and structure; internally, there are subfolders for each supported CPU architecture.
 This APK is bundled into AAB (Android Application Bundle) format for upload to an app store; at time of installation, a CPU-specific APK is generated and